Online console gaming

 Online console gaming involves connecting a console to a network over the Internet for services.
 Through this connection, it provides users the ability to play games with other users online, in addition to other online services.

-The three most common networks now are Microsoft's Xbox network, Sony's PlayStation Network, and Nintendo's Nintendo Switch Online and Nintendo Network.
+The three most common networks now are Microsoft's Xbox network, Sony's PlayStation Network, and Nintendo's Nintendo Switch Online and Nintendo Network (discontinued on April 8, 2024).
 These networks feature cross platform capabilities which allows users to use a single account.
 However, the services provided by both are still limited to the console connected (e.g. an Xbox One cannot download an Xbox 360 game, unless the game is part of the Xbox 360 to Xbox One backwards compatibility program).

 Additional services provided by these networks include the capability of buying additional games, online chatting, downloadable content, and game demos.